g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

     end
 ```

-Both `KCP` and `MachineDeployment` controllers follow a similar pattern around updates, they first detect if an update is required and then based on the configured strategy follow the appropiate update logic (note that today there is only one valid strategy, `RollingUpdate`).
+Both `KCP` and `MachineDeployment` controllers follow a similar pattern around updates; as a first step they detect if an update is required.

 With `InPlaceUpdates` feature gate enabled, CAPI controllers will compute the set of desired changes and iterate over the registered external updaters, requesting through the Runtime Hook the set of changes each updater can handle.
 The changes supported by an updater can be the complete set of desired changes, a subset of them or an empty set, signaling it cannot handle any of the desired changes.